400 N Walker Ave #130, Oklahoma City, OK Phone: (405) 605-2426

 Your lawyer should not hear about your criminal record for the first time when opposing counsel asks you about it at your deposition (and the defense attorney will ask).

 Convictions for misdemeanors involving dishonesty (such as fraud or theft) and felonies can be used to impeach your credibility as a witness.
 If your lawyer knows in advance about these convictions, he or she can help prepare you to answer questions about them.
-If the convictions are sufficiently old (more than ten years usually), your lawyer may be able to keep them out of your trial entirely.
+If the convictions are sufficiently old (usually more than ten years), your lawyer may be able to keep them out of your trial entirely.
 Most lawyers do not balk at a client with some criminal history.
 Of course, if you have recent convictions for insurance fraud, you may (and probably should) find that no lawyer wants to represent you.

 Tell Your Lawyer About Prior Accidents, Injuries, and Illnesses